TatsuyaXMiyuki/KanonApp/README.md

 # How do I use KanonApp?

 visit https://kanonapp.com/login on your phone.
-You can check in the source code how the login process works.
+Make sure you have the AnYme app installed :)

 ---